emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/standard-mem.md

 This plugin emulates an operating memory, in a quite broad meaning.
 It can be used for any virtual computer which can benefit from the following basic properties:

-- A memory cell has size of 1 byte (8 bits)
+- A memory cell has a size of 1 byte (8 bits)
 - Memory cells are linearly ordered (sequential)
-- Each memory cell is accessible by unique address, representing the index of the memory cell, if the memory is imagined as an array of cells
+- Each memory cell is accessible by a unique address, representing the index of the memory cell if the memory is imagined as an array of cells

 Besides, the memory supports these additional features:

-- Setting up ROM (read only memory) ranges
+- Setting up ROM (read-only memory) ranges
 - Changing memory size; by default it is 64kB
 - Support of bank switching